 Yeah, I mean being conscious of what isn’t on your list is useful, but what I mean is I’ve given pretty much everybody carte blanche as to what it is that they put on there.
 There are a couple of things that I argue shouldn’t ever be on anyone’s list.

 Chris Ippolito 27:34

 Okay.
 I think I get what you’re saying now.
 Can you give some examples?

 Chris Ippolito 27:41

 Allen Funston 27:42

-And what that then does is if you value having lots of creature comforts, right?
-Well, let’s put it this way.
-When you look at your options, right?
-And you look at your options and one of the options happens to earn you more money, right?
-It’s going to naturally score higher on that creature comforts list item.
-Right?
-It intrinsically does that as opposed to money for the sake of money, and obviously time for the sake of time, freedom for the sake of freedom.
-Those who have money or time or freedom and don’t know what to do with them, that can be equally depressing.
-And that’s what you see with a lot of celebrities, as well.
-Right?
+What that then does is, if you value having lots of creature comforts, then money will necessarily be a part of… Well, let’s put it this way.
+When you look at your options and one of the options happens to earn you more money, it’s going to naturally score higher on that creature comforts list item.
+It intrinsically does that as opposed to money for the sake of money and obviously time for the sake of time, freedom for the sake of freedom.
+Those who have money, time, or freedom and don’t know what to do with them, that can be equally depressing.
+That’s what you see with a lot of celebrities as well.